pinobatch/little-things-nes/mmc3spaminc/README.md

 - The common variant of the Camerica mapper can't switch CHR.
 - MMC5 does not overlap ROM and registers, as it allows switching RAM into $8000-$DFFF.

+Special thanks to Myria, Quietust, and Fiskbit in the NESdev Discord server for helping define the requirements for this test.

 Copyright 2021 Damian Yerrick
 (Insert zlib license here)